 2018 is going to be an interesting time in the deep web narcotics game.
 The law is standing ready, but you can never underestimate the ingenuity of the hacker collective.

 Remember that no matter what you plan on doing on the dark web, you should always combine it with the protection of a VPN.
-Be sure to check out our list of best VPN choices for great deals and advice on which VPNs are worth buying.
+We strongly recommend you to use CyberGhost VPN to remain anonymous while you browse the dark web.
+Be safe and be sure to check out our list of best VPN choices for great deals and advice on which VPNs are worth buying.